Chemfluence: About

-With an array of events spread across three days it seeks to provide a platform for dextrous Chemical Engineers across the nation to show off their technical powers and develop their full intellectual potential.
+With an array of events spread across three days it seeks to provide a platform for budding Chemical Engineers across the nation to show off their technical prowess and to attain their full intellectual potential.

 With innovation as inspiration and technical knowledge as a tool, Chemfluence aims at bringing a complete transformation to the very grassroots of the field.
 Chemfluence gives an opportunity for engineering students to look beyond their course and curriculum, to roll back their sleeves, with the technical wand in their hands and do some real magic.

 History

-Chemfluence was started in the year 1994 by the students of The Department of Chemical Engineering, A.C.Tech, Anna University.
-Since then Chemfluence had been a massive success and been attracting more participants and has become a phenomenal hit among the events by other Chemical Engineers around the country.
+Chemfluence was started in the year 1994 by the students of The Department of Chemical Engineering of Anna University.
+Since then, Chemfluence had been a massive success and been attracting more participants and has become a phenomenal hit among the events by other Chemical Engineers around the country.

 Chemfluence 2013

-Chemfluence for the academic year 2012-2013 was conducted by Department of Chemical Engineering, from 27 February 2013 to Friday, 1 March 2013.
+Chemfluence for the academic year 2012-2013 was conducted by Department of Chemical Engineering, from 27 February to 1 March 2013.